George Edmundson (footballer): Ipswich Town

 George Edmundson playing for Ipswich Town in July 2022.

 Edmundson signed for Ipswich Town on 27 July 2021, on a four-year deal, for an undisclosed fee.
 He made his debut for Ipswich on 11 September in a 2–5 home defeat against Bolton Wanderers at Portman Road.
 He scored his first goal for the club two games later, netting the final goal in a 6–0 home win against Doncaster Rovers at Portman Road.
 Edmundson quickly established himself as a key player in the Ipswich defence.
 On 25 January, he captained Ipswich for the first time in a 2–0 away win against AFC Wimbledon, as club captain Sam Morsy was suspended.
 He continued to captain the team for the following three matches before handing the armband back over to Morsy following his return from suspension.
 Edmundson suffered an ankle injury in a 2–0 win against Lincoln City on 8 March, ruling him out of action for the "foreseeable" future.

 Middlesbrough

 On 30 August 2024, Edmundson signed for Championship club Middlesbrough for the season.
-Ipswich recalled Edmundson from the loan on 21 January 2025 after Middlesbrough had two bids rejected to sign him permanently, but did, in fact, join the club on a permanent transfer four days later for a undisclosed fee.
+Ipswich recalled Edmundson from the loan on 21 January 2025 after Middlesbrough had two bids rejected to sign him permanently, but did, in fact, join the club on a permanent transfer four days later for an undisclosed fee.